 You can create highly structured and detailed assemblies from its unique databased of architecture design.
 And for drawing purposes, you can easily import DWG, DWT or DXF files if you were working on Autodesk before.
 Now, you must be thinking that Onshape is a premium software, but it also offers its software to students, educators and hobbyists for absolutely free.
 So, what more do you want?
 A capable cloud-based software with all the modern tools for your design needs.
 In a way, Onshape is one of the best free CAD software right now.

 Further, nanoCAD brings several end-user APIs which can be used to automate complex CAD designs.
 It can particularly help those companies who regularly create similar products without having to go through the grinding drafting phase.
-Also, nanoCAD is an offline application so those who like working on a standalone program will appreciate its appearance and classic toolbar design.
+Also, nanoCAD is an offline application so those who like working on a desktop program will appreciate its appearance and classic toolbar design.
 To sum it up, if you are willing to pay a one-time fee of $180 – instead of paying monthly or yearly subscription – then nanoCAD is a great option.

 Use These Free CAD Apps to Create Your Masterpiece

 So there are the free CAD software that you can use to create your models.
 I have tried to include both easy to use and approachable cad software along with some pro tools that might need a bit of learning to use.
 If you like this article do check out our other articles on cheap or free professional software.
 We have covered Microsoft Visio alternatives, free Photoshop alternatives, and more.
 Also, if missed out on any good CAD software, let us know in the comments down below.